vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 Please note this field and CloudConfig are mutually exclusive. |
 | `sshAuthorizedKeys` _string array_ | SSHAuthorizedKeys is a list of public keys that CloudInit will apply to
 the guest's default user. |
+| `useGlobalNameserversAsDefault` _boolean_ | UseGlobalNameserversAsDefault will use the global nameservers specified in
+the NetworkSpec as the per-interface nameservers when the per-interface nameservers is not provided.

+Defaults to true if omitted. |
+| `useGlobalSearchDomainsAsDefault` _boolean_ | UseGlobalSearchDomainsAsDefault will use the global search domains specified
+in the NetworkSpec as the per-interface search domains when the per-interface search domains is not provided.

+Defaults to true if omitted. |

 ### VirtualMachineBootstrapLinuxPrepSpec